theirc/airbel/src/_projects/decision-making-during-covid-19.md

       specialists in emergency health, humanitarian financing, logistics and supply chains, crisis analysis, preparedness, cost efficiency and in-country operations.
-  - date: 2021-03-01 00:00:00
-    title: Project complete
-    link:
-    link_title:
-    description_markdown: >-
-      The final report was completed, reviewed and designed, summarising key lessons from this collaboration.
-In addition to the substance, we identified three success factors that determined the utility of our analysis.
-Read our blog on these factors and the final report here.**&nbsp;**
 ---

 Crisis risk financing approaches attempt to identify the risk that funds will be needed in the future and prepare financing in advance.
 This project is a first step towards developing a practical and pragmatic blueprint for how organisations can systematically re-orient more of their resources and processes towards a state of readiness for future crises.